 The awardee will receive a direct payment of $3,000 paid at the beginning of the fellowship upon receipt of a confirmation letter, project timeline and completed W-9 form (awardees will be given more detailed instructions in their notification letters).
 In the confirmation letter, the attendees will need to attest that the summer fellowship research project can take place during the summer break under the constraints of the ongoing pandemic at their host medical school.
 ASTRO does not pay indirect costs, overhead costs or salary support for the principal or co-principal investigator and has no responsibility for support beyond that stated in this application.
 This support is not for mentors.

-An additional $1,000 will be granted to help offset travel expenses to and from the 2021 Annual Meeting.
+An additional $1,000 will be granted to help offset travel expenses to and from the 2022 Annual Meeting.
 Specifically, the awardee will submit travel expenditures with a completed expense form and itemized receipts after attending the meeting and will be reimbursed for up to $1,000 (any additional costs are the responsibility of the awardee).
-ASTRO will waive the Annual Meeting registration fee for an awardee only if the awardee provides the name and control number of the abstract he or she submitted, regardless of whether or not the abstract is actually accepted for presentation/inclusion.
+ASTRO will waive the Annual Meeting registration fee for an awardee only if the awardee provides the name and control number of the abstract (s)he submitted, regardless of whether or not the abstract is actually accepted for presentation/inclusion.